Septima/spatialsuite-s4/README.md

 ### <a name="build.site"></a> Separate indexes for separate sites

 In some situations you might want to index differently in internal sites vs external sites.
 Please see https://github.com/Septima/spatialsuite-s4/wiki/Separate-indexes-for-separate-sites

-### <a name="externaldb"></a> Using an external database instead of the embedded database

-Spatial Map versions prior to 2.7 don't include an embedded database.
-You must create a database in postgres.
-Please see https://github.com/Septima/spatialsuite-s4/wiki/How-to-use-an-external-database

 ## <a name="problems"></a> FAQ and Issues
 <a name="problems.encoding"><a name="problems.localdata"></a><a name="problems.css"></a>